realitymod/pr-localization/README.md

 Testing translations
 ---------------------

+First, run `check-localization.exe` which will check for some common mistakes made in localization files.
+Fix any errors it detects, otherwise continue to testing ingame.

 To test your changes in the current version of PR:BF2, just edit the necessary files located in:

 >`<PR Install Dir>/mods/pr/localization/<language>`

-Please make sure you have tested your changes and have confirmed they are working correctly **prior to submitting a pull request!**
+Please make sure you have tested your changes both in the launcher and ingame, and have confirmed they are working correctly **prior to submitting a pull request!**

+If there are characters missing, or your text does not display, it is most likely an issue with the font used.
+See below for more information regarding custom fonts.

-Change your language in PRLauncher > Options > Global > Language
+*Note: Change the language used in PRLauncher > Options > Global > Language*

-See below if characters are missing in the font.

 What not to translate
 ---------------------